Asabeneh/30-Days-Of-JavaScript/readMe.md

  ![Install node](images/install_node.png)

-We can check if node is installed in our local machine by opening our device terminal or command  prompt.
+We can check if node is installed on our local machine by opening our device terminal or command prompt.

 ```sh
 asabeneh $ node -v
 v12.14.0
 ```

-I am using node version 12.14.0, which is the recommended version of node.
+When making this tutorial I was using node version 12.14.0, but now the recommended version of node.js for download is 12.17.0.

 ### Browser